mlcsmits/Alternative-Splicing-MBI03/README.md

 To count all the junctions in GST1-6 use the following rmats2sashimiplot script, fill in the --b1, --b2, --l1, and --l2 depending on which samples you want to compare.

 python3 rmats2sashimiplot-master/src/rmats2sashimiplot/rmats2sashimiplot.py --b1 ~/MS_or_SS.txt --b2 ~/MR_or_WT.txt --group-info ~/group_M.gf -c NW_001886736.1:+:73175:79227:/mnt/studentfiles/2024/2024MBI03/RefSeq/genomic.gff3 --l1 MS_or_SS --l2 MR_or_WT -o plot_JUNCTIONS --intron_s 5

+To give the coordinate files the same number as the pdf files of the sashimi plots run ReplaceNamesCoords.py

+python3 ~/ReplaceNamesCoords.py /path/to/Sashimi_plot/dir